nf-core/differentialabundance/docs/usage.md

 result <- immunedeconv::deconvolute(gene_expression_matrix, method = 'quantiseq')
 ```

+## Decoupler
+[Decoupler](https://decoupler-py.readthedocs.io/en/latest/index.html) `decoupler.decouple` is a Python function that infers biological regulator activities—such as transcription factor or pathway activity—from omics data using multiple statistical enrichment methods.
+It takes as input a gene expression matrix and a prior knowledge network linking regulators to target genes, and applies one or more methods (e.g., ULM, MLM, wsum) to estimate regulator activity scores across samples.
+The function supports optional consensus scoring and outputs method-specific activity estimates and p-values, making it a versatile tool for activity inference in both bulk and single-cell datasets.
+If you want to see the full list of available methods and functions, refer to the functions's [official guide]("https://decoupler-py.readthedocs.io/en/latest/generated/decoupler.decouple.html#decoupler.decouple").

+This tool is turned off by default, to turn it on set the parameter `--decoupler_run` to true.

+### Input Files
+Decoupler needs a matrix (mat) of molecular readouts (gene expression, logFC, p-values, etc.) and a network (net) that relates target features (genes, proteins, etc.) to “source” biological entities (pathways, transcription factors, molecular processes, etc.).

+- The matrix will be taken from the results of the differential expression analysis performed by DESeq2, limma, propr, or variancePartition.

+- The network file must be provided explicitly via the '--network_decoupler' parameter.
+This file should be in long format and contain at least the source and target columns, with optional weight and sign columns describing the strength and direction of each interaction.

+#### Network Sources
+You can obtain regulatory networks from well-established databases and tools.
+Common examples include:

+- DoRothEA – transcription factor-target interactions (TFs)

+- CollecTRI – curated transcriptional regulatory interactions (TFs)

+- PROGENy – pathway-responsive gene signatures (pathways)

+If you want to see the full list of available methods and functions, refer to the functions's [official guide] (https://decoupler-py.readthedocs.io/en/latest/notebooks/benchmark.html#Multiple-networks).

+**Note**: Decoupler is only supported for human or mouse datasets.
+Please ensure your organism is compatible before enabling this module.

 ## Gene set enrichment analysis

 Currently, two tools can be used to do gene set enrichment analysis.